Lemon Balm

 -Rabindranath Tagore

-As a medicinal herb, Lemon balm is thought to settle nerves when taken as a tea, & has very mildly antiviral qualities.
-It contains many flavorful volatile oils that make it excellent to cook with in any manner one might use other members of the mint family.
-It grows so rapidly you could take a full harvest once a week, & small bits of it every day if you wanted it for daily culinary purposes fresh from the yard, & never run out until winter stops it growing.
+As a medicinal herb, Lemon bBlm is thought to settle nerves when taken as a tea, & has very mildly antiviral qualities.
+It contains many flavorful volatile oils that make it excellent to cook with.
+It grows so rapidly you could harvest some leaves once a week & never run out until autumn frost stops it growing.

 If used raw in salads or as garnish, the youngest palest leaves are best, but fried with, say, country fried potatoes & wild nettles, any unstemmed leaf is fine.
-The leaves can also be dried & retain a huge percentage of their flavor for use as a dried herb or to brew as tea in winter.
+The leaves can also be dried & retain a huge percentage of their flavor (though dried it smells more like sassafras), & used as a dried herb or to brew winter tea.

 In the Elizabethan era, dandies & ladies would carry upon them a small bouquet called a Tussy Mussy, consisting greatly of Lemon balm, thyme, or oregano which could be held to one's nose while walking along sewage-ditched streets of London.